 The conditions of the place where wine is being stored is essential to preserving it properly, and this is why many people look into creating a unique space to keep their wine – often a wine cellar.
 Unfortunately, however, not all of us are blessed with a property with a cellar – or even a space that can be easily used as a wine cellar.
 But that doesn’t mean you can’t have one…

-We are seeing more and more people embracing the opportunities that converting a shipping container can bring.
+We are seeing more and more people embracing the opportunities that converting into a bespoke unit can bring.
 They are commonly used as pop-up cafes, bars, and restaurants, and continuing on the drinks theme, they can also be converted into a safe, secure, and effective wine cellar.

 Creating the Perfect Wine Cellar

 The key to a good and effective wine cellar is in ensuring that the environment is optimal for the storage of wine.
 This means getting the right temperature, humidity, and light in the cellar.
 It is important, therefore, that when you are designing your new wine cellar, these factors are taken into consideration.

 The temperature of the storage space for wine is important as it can help to chemically preserve the wine’s flavour and balance.
 Changes in temperature can also affect the cork, causing it to expand or contract, allowing differing quantities of oxygen into the bottle which can then also affect the flavour of the wine.